Grant Opportunities

 To be eligible for funding, over 50% of the proposed project’s beneficiaries must be women or girls.
 Please note, programs that do not meet this criteria are ineligible for our funding.

-After we have invited your organization and confirmed that you meet our eligibility criteria, you will need to share your organization’s financials, a detailed program proposal, a program budget, and measurable objectives.
+If your organization is eligible to submit a full application, you will need to share your organization’s financials, a detailed program proposal, a program budget, and measurable objectives.
+These materials are submitted via the grants portal.

 Additional Information for Applicants